tr1p1ea/ROMDUMP81/README.md

 3. Run Prgm1.
 4. Run Prgm2.
 It will run for a little while and then display a question mark (?).
 Press 2nd CLEAR to exit the program.
 5. Press Y= to open the equation editor.
 Press ENTER twice to move down to Y3.
 6. Type lots and lots of garbage into Y3, until the calculator won't let you type any more.
 It's important that the equations be completely full.
+I usually just fill with zeroes.
 7. Return to the home screen and run Prgm2 again.
 This time, when it displays a ?, type Y1 (2nd VARS 1 ENTER.)
 8. The calculator will display an error message.
 Press ENTER again ("Goto Error") which should take you to the equation editor.
 Press 2nd CLEAR to return to the home screen.
 (Note: if you accidentally press CLEAR before pressing 2nd, thus deleting the contents of Y1, then immediately turn the calculator off, and start over with step 1.)
 9. Repeat steps 7 and 8 four more times.
 The fifth time you run Prgm2, rather than displaying a ?, it will launch the ROM Dumper.